kfdf/intrusive-index/README.md

 ## createFactory

 This method should have been named `constructorFactoryFactory`.
 IIA, IIB ...
 IIF or any other manually created index constructors are created from the same source code, so working with different row types causes function calls to become megamorphic.
-It may be perfectly acceptable as the performance is typically cache dominated, but it can be avoided if really nessesary.
+It may be perfectly acceptable as the performance is typically cache dominated, but it can be avoided if really necessary.
 This method probably shouldn't be abused...